RolnickLab/Open-Insect/README.md

 ## Datasets

+### Open-Insect
-The Open-Insect dataset is publicly avaiable at [huggingface](https://huggingface.co/datasets/anonymous987654356789/open-insect).
+The Open-Insect dataset with GBIF images is publicly avaiable at [open-insect](https://huggingface.co/datasets/anonymous987654356789/open-insect) on hugggingface.

 To download the images and generate metadata for training: